Shaas-Tutorials/CSharpCodingStandards/README.md

 ## Word Choice

 1. Choose names that read naturally in English.
 1. Do not use underscores, hyphens, or other non-alphanumeric characters, especially to separate words.
-Prefer `TextAlginment` rather than `text-alginment`.
+Prefer `TextAlignment` rather than `text-alignment`.
 1. Do not use Hungarian notation or its variants.
+1. Use semantically meaningful names rather than including a type in the name, except when the type is integral to the meaning of the method.
+For example, `GetLength` is preferred for the length of a string, whereas `GetInt32` can be used when fetching an integer type from a data reader.
 1. Avoid using names that are keywords in C# or VB.Net.
 1. Try to avoid using names that conflict with .NET public names, such as `Exception`